ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 <?php get_footer(); ?>
 ```

 The way that the PHP we added works looks a lot like the index.php loop.
-We do a test to see IF we have posts, then we define our data context by saying WHILE we have posts, let’s display the post.
+We do a test to see IF we have posts, then we define our data context by saying WHILE we have posts, let's display the post.
 Though it works identical to the loop logically, the data context is entirely different.

-When you are templating (and just copying my code) it isn’t apparent, but there is an assumption occurring here.
+When you are templating (and just copying my code) it isn't apparent, but there is an assumption occurring here.
 That assumption deals with routing, which is essentially applying a data context through a URL (please excuse that oversimplified definition).

 To simplify that explanation, the PHP is being written with the assumption that the URL will contain the proper data context to display.